 Cuts to Medicaid may also eliminate enhanced federal funding for state coverage of low-income, working-age adults who were made eligible for Medicaid under the Affordable Care Act.
 Reducing this access will lead to lower income self-employed entrepreneurs and small business employees losing access to coverage through their state’s Medicaid program.

-Healthcare premium tax credits—also known as premium assistance and subsidies—are discounts on health insurance premiums for plans purchased through the Affordable Care Act (ACA) marketplaces, or Healthcare.gov, based on your income and family size.
-These premium tax credits, that help eligible individuals and families cover the premiums for their health insurance, are set to expire at the end of the year.
+Healthcare premium tax credits (PTCs)—also known as premium assistance and subsidies—are discounts on health insurance premiums for plans purchased through the Affordable Care Act (ACA) marketplaces, or Healthcare.gov, based on your income and family size.
+These tax credits, which help eligible individuals and families cover the cost of their health insurance, were temporarily enhanced in 2021 under the American Rescue Plan Act (ARPA) to make coverage more affordable during the COVID-19 pandemic.
+The enhancements were later extended through 2025 by the Inflation Reduction Act (IRA).

+The enhanced subsidies expanded eligibility to include individuals making more than 400% of the Federal Poverty Level (FPL), while also increasing the amount of assistance for those making under 400% of the FPL.
 More than half of all ACA marketplace enrollees own or work for a small business.
-If the enhanced subsidies expire, individuals who make more than 400% of the Federal Poverty Level (FPL) will not receive any subsidy and those who make under 400% of the FPL will get a smaller subsidy.
-Additionally, insurance premiums could increase by 25-100%, causing millions of enrollees, including small business owners, their employees and families, to lose access to affordable health coverage.
+If these enhancements expire, individuals above 400% of the FPL will lose eligibility for any subsidy, and those under 400% of the FPL will see their subsidies shrink.
+As a result, insurance premiums could rise by 25–100%, causing millions of enrollees—including small business owners, their employees, and their families—to lose access to affordable health coverage.

 Sharing your lived experience helps show lawmakers how healthcare cuts affect real people.
 Tell us your experience by filling out our survey to help shape the future of healthcare policy for small businesses!
 Access additional health care resources to help you better navigate these changes.